rpolenthon/homemanagerAppModeKit/README.md

 ## Get Plugins
-This is implementation is needed to request the homebridge plugins.
+This implementation is needed to request the homebridge plugins.

 Pass the plugin code (name excluding homebridge-) with `plugin` and the version with `version` inside the `extract` part.